 Something I hear a LOT is, “I’ve always thought about picking up running but I have no idea where to start.”
 Here are my 5 quick and easy pieces of advice to get you on the road and running your way towards your goals.
 Keep in mind, I’m not a running coach yet (that happens in September) but I have been running for a very long time and have been around the block (ha, get it?
 Sorry, I’m not funny 🙂 ) more than once.

 Shoes, Shoes, SHOES!

 First and absolutely most important piece of advice is shoes.
-As mentioned in my blog 4 Must Haves for an Effective Home Workout finding the right pair of shoes is absolutely essential.
+As mentioned in my blog Home Workout Essentials for less than $100 finding the right pair of shoes is absolutely essential.
 Your feet get a beating when you run and if you’re wearing old worn out shoes or shoes that are not meant for running, you will be hurting and I’m not talking muscle soreness.

 You’ve heard me say it once, you’ve heard me say it a bazillion times.
 Brooks is the way to go for running shoes.
-Refer again to my blog 4 Must Haves for an Effective Home Workout to see the different types of shoes Brooks offers.
+Refer again to my blog Home Workout Essentials for less than $100 to see the different types of shoes Brooks offers.
 They really do offer something for each different need of their runners.

 Brooks PureFlow is my absolute favorite.
 Click the pic below to grab yourself a pair from Amazon!

 Find a Training Plan